devendra598/MAPSTK/README.md

 ## Standalone Installation

-The standalone version of MAPSTK is developed in Python 3
+The standalone version of MAPSTK is developed in Python3

 ## Python 3.7.0 Compatibility Notice